 Ready to spin your dancing shoes?
 (Ideally flats, as the cobblestones aren’t friendly.)
 Then follow the flock to the parallel streets of Rua da Galeria de Paris and Rua de Cândido dos Reis to party.
 Don’t be too eager, as peak energy doesn’t strike until after midnight.

-For all the women out there looking to energize and renew, this is a women-only departure with a focus on playful discovery and pure relaxation with chef and designer Camille Becerra.
-It’s the best of Portugal from Lisbon to the Douro Valley, in the company of great women.
+Join one of our week-long journeys to Portugal.
+Have fun and explore Portugal with good company, and appreciate chef-led, in-depth, hands-on gastronomic experiences you simply won’t find anywhere else.
+It’s the best of Portugal from Lisbon to Porto and the Douro Valle.
 Enjoy local Fado performances, stay in stylish hotels in Lisbon, Porto and the Douro Valley.
-Join us on this one-time unique adventure to the best of Portugal!Join Us
+Join us on an adventure to the best of Portugal!Join Us